Olympic Stadium (Amsterdam): Use after the Olympic Games

 The stadium hosted several international matches of the Netherlands national football team, the first one being the game against Uruguay (0–2) during the Summer Olympics on 30 May 1928.
 The last one was a friendly on 6 September 1989 against Denmark (2–2).

 After the Olympics, the stadium was used regularly for various sporting events, including athletics, speedway, field hockey and cycling.
 The 1954 Tour de France, for example, started outside the stadium.
 However, it was football that remained the most popular.
-It was both the home ground of Blauw Wit and BVC Amsterdam (later merged into FC Amsterdam), while AFC Ajax used the stadium for games in which the crowd was expected to exceed the capacity of its own De Meer Stadion (in practice, most of their international matches) or for midweek games which required the use of floodlights, with which the De Meer was not initially suited.
+It was both the home ground of Blauw Wit and BVC Amsterdam (later merged into FC Amsterdam), while Ajax used the stadium for games in which the crowd was expected to exceed the capacity of its own De Meer Stadion (in practice, most of their international matches) or for midweek games which required the use of floodlights, with which the De Meer was not initially suited.
 Ajax continued this arrangement until the completion of the Amsterdam Arena in 1996, since 2018 renamed the Johan Cruijff Arena.

 The Olympic Stadium was the host venue for the 1987 FIM Speedway World Championship Final.
 The event, held for the first and only time over two days (thus consisting of two separate meetings with the riders aggregate score determining their placing), was won by defending World Champion Hans Nielsen from Denmark.
 Second was fellow Dane and former twice (1984 and 1985) World Champion Erik Gundersen, while finishing third was American rider Sam Ermolenko (himself a future World Champion in 1993).
 The speedway track was laid out over the stadiums existing 400 m athletics track.
-The only Dutchman in the field Henny Kroeze (who had been seeded to the Final so as to have at least one Dutch rider in the field), finished 16th and last in the Final after scoring only one point over the two days with the point coming in his 5th and final ride of the first day.
+The only Dutchman in the field Henny Kroeze (who had been seeded to the final so as to have at least one Dutch rider in the field), finished 16th and last in the Final after scoring only one point over the two days with the point coming in his fifth and final ride of the first day.

-The Amsterdam Admirals played their inaugural season in the World League of American Football in 1995, and the 1996 season, at the stadium, prior to moving to the Amsterdam ArenA.
+The Amsterdam Admirals played their inaugural season in the World League of American Football in 1995, and the 1996 season, at the stadium, prior to moving to the Amsterdam Arena.
 The stadium hosted World Bowl '95.

 The stadium hosted the 2016 European Athletics Championships.
 Because of this, an athletics track was added to the plan for the nearby Park Schinkeleilanden at the last moment.
 The athletics track in that nearby park, which could be a warming up track when using the main track in the Olympic Stadium for racing, was opened in 2008.
 The stadium also serves as the start and finish of the Amsterdam Marathon, held every October.